Uncertainties in the Estimation of Air Shower Observables from Monte Carlo Simulation of Radio Emission: Monte Carlo Simulations of radio emission in EAS

 Other simulation parameters and settings, including energy thresholds below which particles are no longer tracked, were carefully chosen to reduce potential intrinsic discrepancies arising from shower development.
 We briefly discuss below several of these parameters and settings for reproducibility of our results.

 \begin{itemize}

 \item Atmospheric refractive index model: ZHAireS and CoREAS take into account the fact that the atmospheric refractive index $n$ is larger than one and decreases with altitude $h$ above ground.
 CoREAS can model the refractive index with the Gladstone-Dale (GD) law which assumes that $n(h)$ varies in proportion to the atmospheric density.
 This model uses as input the value of the refractive index at ground and the density profile of the atmosphere.
 By default, ZHAireS uses an exponential model for $n(h)$ that is parameterized in terms of the refractivity ${\cal R}(h)=[n(h)-1]\times 10^6$ and given by ${\cal R}(h)={\cal R}_s \exp{(-{\cal K}_r h)}$, where ${\cal R}_s$ and ${\cal K}_r$ can be changed by the user.
 However, since version 1.1.0a the Gladstone-Dale law is also implemented in ZHAireS and used in this work.
+To ensure consistency, the same atmospheric density profile (US Standard Atmosphere) was used in both CoREAS and ZHAireS.

 \item

 The \texttt{STEPFC} parameter: CORSIKA uses the EGS4 simulation package \cite{Nelson:1985ec} for the transport of electrons, positrons and photons.
 A parameter dubbed the \texttt{STEPFC} factor allows to change the step length in the multiple scattering of electrons and positrons.
 By reducing \texttt{STEPFC} a finer simulation of the particle cascade is achieved \cite{Gottowik:2017wio}, affecting observables such as the energy released in the form of radio waves that can increase by $\sim 10\%$ when reducing the value of \texttt{STEPFC}.
 The default value in CORSIKA is \texttt{STEPFC\,=\,1}.
 ZHAireS uses a different tracking algorithm that does not include a tunable parameter like \texttt{STEPFC}.
 However, it was estimated in~\cite{Gottowik:2017wio} that the default ZHAireS simulations correspond to an effective step parameter of \texttt{STEPFC} $\simeq$ \texttt{0.07}.
 To achieve the best possible accuracy in the comparisons of the two simulations, and as recommended in \cite{Gottowik:2017wio}, \texttt{STEPFC} $=$ \texttt{0.05} was used in the CORSIKA-CoREAS simulations in this study.